kubernetes/kubernetes/examples/guestbook/README.md

 `targetPort` will default to `port` if it is omitted in the configuration.
 For simplicity's sake, we omit it in the following configurations.

-The traffic flow from slaves to masters can be described in two steps, like so:
+The traffic flow from workers to masters can be described in two steps, like so:

-  - A *redis slave* will connect to "port" on the *redis master service*
+  - A *redis worker* will connect to "port" on the *redis master service*
   - Traffic will be forwarded from the service "port" (on the service node) to the  *targetPort* on the pod that the service listens to.

 #### Finding a service